 Hypertrophic OsteoDystrophy, or HOD Trouble in Dogs

 HOD in dogs: HOD is the abbreviation for Hypertrophic Osteodystrophy, which is just one of several developmental orthopedic diseases or issues affecting dogs in our modern times, which is likely not an issue affecting dogs/wolves living in the wild that are not subject to man-made diets.
-HOD is essentially referring to swollen joints in the dog; but, the cause of the swollen joints is tied to irregular bone growth problems.
+HOD is a fancy title referring to swollen joints in the dog; wherein, the cause of the swollen joints is tied to irregular bone growth problems.

 There are four different situations where swollen joints in dogs may get diagnosed as, or ‘blamed on’ HOD.
 Incorrect or unbalanced nutrition is the normal causative factor in an actual case of HOD – where long-bone development is out of kilter, and one result is the swollen, painful joints that can cause differing degrees of disability in the young dog.
 However, there are three other situations/cases, that can create the HOD like symptoms and the painful swollen joints.
 Those 3 include (1) Septicemia, (2) reactions to vaccines, or (3) allergic reaction to antibiotics (various forms of fungi).
 All these are issues which can result in swollen joint problems with associated pain and immobility, thereby able to mimic an actual ‘developmental’ form of HOD.
 Therefore, whenever HOD is indicated, it may not be a true case of HOD, where the irregular bone growth associated with HOD is involved.
 This type of ailment is generally assumed to be a large or giant breed issue; though dogs that don’t fit that category may not be automatically immune to such growth irregularity.